Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Delegate your funds to your stake pool
 ```
 ~/files/delegate-account.sh $(cat ~/files/receiver_secret.key) $(cat ~/files/stake_pool.id):1

-# Or use this shell function that executes the same thing
-delegate
 ```

 ### Back up staking keys, etc